karrot-dev/35c3-foodsaving-talk/index.md

 - our pickup management tool Tilmann will tell you more about in a second
 - Over the coming months a community forms, more cooperations are built and lots of food is saved
 - In three weeks Teddy will leave Östersund because her study time there is over, but look what she leaves behind:

+---

+# User story:<br>foodsharing Östersund

 - there were 2 newspaper articles
-- participation in at least 4 public events
+- info desks on at least 4 public events
 - 5 cooperating stores, 2 of which are supermarkets
-- a public fsp with fridge
+- a public food-share point with fridge
 - a hangout for the community twice a month
 - 600kg of food was saved
 - 200 foodsavers in the Karrot group